karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/deleteResourceHasTagByTagId.md

-ResourceHasTagApiInterface::deleteResourceHasTagByTagId — Deletes the resourceHasTag identified by the given tag_id.
+ResourceHasTagApiInterface::deleteResourceHasTagByTagId — Deletes the resource has tag rows having the given tag id.